 Conclusion

 I honour the shared wisdom that informs practice and value each person’s story and lived experience.
-Training, ethics, and clear collaboration keep your health central as we pursue practical improvements in daily life.
+Training, ethics, and clear collaboration with clinical teams keep your health central as we pursue practical improvements in daily life.

 Please remember: for medical emergencies call local emergency services immediately rather than waiting for complementary care.